AgacheAndrei/hackathon-aciee-2021/README.md

    <pre>
      Libraries: OpenCV, NumPy, Collections, Imutils, argparse, time Detection of object color range
-     Image processing for efficient object detection
-     Object detection based on color and shape Displaying the object's trajectory and its position graphically **For the video demo go to -> demo_software.gif **For the video demo where the system of tracking the trajectory can be seen better go to -> demo_software_2.mp4
+     Image processing for efficient object detection using advanced image manipulation techniques Object detection based on color and shape Displaying the object's trajectory and its position graphically **For the video demo go to -> demo_software.gif **For the video demo where the system of tracking the trajectory can be seen better go to -> demo_software_2.mp4